wernsey/rengine/DEVNOTES.md

 `bmp.c` is also still missing a `bm_fillellipse()` function.
 It is not high on my list of priorities.

+There are some inconsistencies in how function parameters are applied.
+For example, in bm_rect() the x1,y1 parameters are inclusive, while in bm_clip() the x1,y1 parameters are exclusive.
+I'm thinking that the clipping parameters should be made inclusive, but it is a bigger change.

 ## Resources

 Wrt. the PAK file module, the ZIP file format turns out to be